JamesLemony/jameslemony.github.io/content/Course Notes/Comparatives and Superlatives.md

 > This pizza is tastier than the one we had last week.
 > The new coffee shop is much cozier than the old one.
 > Her presentation was more engaging than the previous speaker's.
+> Mount Kilimanjaro is taller than any other mountain in Africa, standing at an impressive 5,895 meters above sea level.
+> The Pacific Ocean is wider than any other ocean, covering more than 165 million square kilometers.
+> The Sahara Desert is hotter than any other desert, with temperatures soaring well above 50 degrees Celsius.
+> The cheetah is faster than any other land animal, capable of reaching speeds up to 70 miles per hour in short bursts.
+> The blue whale is larger than any other animal that has ever existed, with adults reaching lengths of up to 100 feet and weights of over 200 tons.
+> The Great Wall of China is longer than any other wall in the world, stretching over 13,000 miles across northern China.
+> The Sahara Desert is drier than any other desert on Earth, receiving less than three inches of rainfall annually in some areas.
+> The Mariana Trench is deeper than any other ocean trench, plunging to depths of over 36,000 feet below sea level.
+> The Amazon Rainforest is richer in biodiversity than any other ecosystem on the planet, hosting millions of species of plants and animals.
+> The Grand Canyon is wider than any other canyon in the world, spanning up to 18 miles at its widest point and reaching depths of over a mile.

 Türkçedeki "gitgide" yapısını, İngilizcede 2 kere aynı Comparative'i yaparak veriyoruz.